 In practice, because Minnesota's public postsecondary institutions tuition rates are generally higher than the tuition rates at comparable institutions in reciprocity states, Minnesota resident reciprocity students pay the higher Minnesota tuition rate charged at a comparable Minnesota institution.
-Under this approach, Minnesota students are neither incentivized nor disincentivized from enrolling in a participating out-of-state institution.
-This approach, however, does increase the costs Minnesota reciprocity students pay to enroll in a participating out-of-state institution.
-This is institution compared to option #1.
+Under this approach, Minnesota students are neither incentivized nor disincentivized from enrolling in a participating out-of-state institution because they pay the same tuition rate they would have paid to attend a comparable Minnesota institution.
+This approach, however, does increase the costs Minnesota reciprocity students pay to enroll in a participating out-of-state institution compared to option #1.
 Conversely, reciprocity students attending Minnesota public postsecondary education institutions pay the higher Minnesota tuition rate at the institution attended, creating a disincentive for them to enroll in Minnesota institution.
-32
+28

 This approach advantages institutions in the state with higher resident tuition rates as they are more likely to retain more in-state students.
-Additionally, assuming no changes to enrollment behavior as a result of the increased costs to students from higher priced states, out-of-state institutions would collect additional tuition revenue.33 This approach disadvantages students and their families compared to option #1, but still provides them with a discount compared to the traditional non-resident rates.
+Additionally, assuming no changes to enrollment behavior as a result of the increased costs to students from higher priced states, out-of-state institutions would collect additional tuition revenue.29 This approach disadvantages students and their families compared to option #1, but still provides them with a discount compared to the traditional non-resident rates.
 The higher of the two-state resident tuition rates at comparable institutions is current practice for all students under Minnesota's reciprocity agreements with South Dakota and Wisconsin, and for North Dakota residents attending Minnesota institutions.